-DRCOG expresses the following policies on other federal transportation issues:
+DRCOG expresses the following about policies on other federal transportation issues:

-Clarify and Enhance the Role of the Metropolitan Planning Organization.
+Clarify and enhance the role of the metropolitan planning organization.
 The metropolitan planning process establishes a cooperative, continuous and comprehensive framework for making transportation investment decisions in metropolitan areas.
 In many cases, MPOs provide the only regional, multimodal transportation plans that link transportation to land use, growth and air quality.
-Through the MPO process, local governments, in cooperation and collaboration with the state and local transit operators, determine the best mix of transportation investments needed to meet long-term transportation needs of a metropolitan area.
-This important role must be strengthened to make metropolitan transportation planning successful.
+Through the MPO process, local governments, in cooperation and collaboration with state and local transit operators, determine the best mix of transportation investments to meet the long-term transportation needs of a metropolitan area.
+This important role must be strengthened to make metropolitan transportation planning successfwul.

-FAST Act requires adequate financial forecasts through the cooperation and collaboration of the state, MPO and public transit agency to develop transportation plans.
-However, "collaboration, cooperation, and consultation" are poorly defined in the context of developing such financial forecasts, giving states wide discretion in how and when those estimates of revenues are to be provided and allowing for various interpretations of the regulations.
-DRCOG supports:

-- Expanding regulations to require all three entities to agree upon procedures governing the projection of future revenue estimates. - Requiring all three agencies (DRCOG, RTD and CDOT) to agree upon distribution of estimated revenues. - Establishing an external appeals process to the U.S. Department of Transportation if there is disagreement among the parties regarding estimate procedures and revenues.

-FAST Act similarly requires cooperative project selection and prioritization for the Transportation Improvement Program (TIP).
-DRCOG supports:
+- The FAST Act requires adequate regional financial forecasts be developed with the cooperation and collaboration of the state, MPO and public transit agency for use in preparing transportation plans.
+However, "collaboration, cooperation, and consultation" are poorly defined in the context of developing such financial forecasts.
+States are given wide discretion in how and when those estimates of revenues are to be provided and allowing for various interpretations of the regulations.
+DRCOG supports: - Expanding regulations to require all three entities to agree upon procedures governing the projection of future revenue estimates. - Requiring all three agencies (DRCOG, the Regional Transportation District and the Colorado Department of Transportation) to agree upon distribution of estimated revenues. - Establishing an external appeals process to the U.S. Department of Transportation if there is disagreement among the parties regarding estimate procedures and revenues. - The FAST Act similarly requires cooperative project selection and prioritization for the TIP.
+DRCOG supports: - Expanding current regulations to require all three entities to agree upon procedures governing project selection and prioritization for transportation planning and there should be consequences for not following these procedures.

+Transportation

-- Expanding current regulations to require all three entities to agree upon procedures governing project selection and prioritization for transportation planning and there should be consequences for not following these procedures. - As part of the normal memorandum of agreement between an MPO, state department of transportation and local transit agency, requiring the three entities to cooperatively establish a process for addressing project cost overruns. - Requiring suballocation to transportation management areas (MPOs representing populations greater than 200,000) to be based on the total population within the MPO boundary.
-Currently, the suballocation formula for Surface Transportation Program funds and Transportation Alternatives Program funds is based solely on the U.S. census definition of "urbanized area" population discounting any population falling outside the urbanized area but still within the MPO-adopted boundary. - Establishing a population-based air quality severity formula for suballocating CMAQ funds within a state and requiring suballocation of CMAQ to non-attainment MPOs representing populations greater than 200,000 on the basis of the total populations within the MPO boundary.
+- As part of the normal memorandum of agreement between an MPO, state Department of Transportation and local transit agency, requiring the three entities to cooperatively establish a process for addressing project cost overruns. - Requiring revenue suballocation to transportation management areas (MPOs representing populations greater than 200,000) to be based on the total population within the MPO boundary. - Establishing a population-based air quality severity formula for suballocating Congestion Mitigation Air Quality funds within a state and requiring suballocation of Congestion Mitigation Air Quality funds to non-attainment MPOs representing populations greater than 200,000 on the basis of the total populations within the MPO boundary. - Transit.

-Transit.
 Transit is an essential part of the metropolitan transportation system.
-Implementation of the Denver region's transit system is a high priority for DRCOG, although cost increases and revenue decreases have forced RTD and DRCOG to remove some corridors from the fiscally constrained 2040 Regional Transportation Plan.
-DRCOG also recognizes the importance of making transit-supportive improvements to these corridors along with the transit improvements.
-With the metro area having made a significant commitment of local resources for the regional transit system, DRCOG urges Congress and the administration to take the following actions in support of transit in the Denver region:
+Implementation of the Denver region's transit system is a high priority for DRCOG.
+Unfortunately, cost increases and revenue decreases forced the Regional Transportation District and DRCOG to remove some corridors from the fiscally constrained 2040 Regional Transportation Plan.
+DRCOG recognizes the importance of making transit-supportive improvements to bus and rail corridors throughout the region.
+With the metro area having made a significant commitment of local resources for the regional transit system, DRCOG urges Congress and the administration to take the following actions in support of transit in the Denver region: - Continue the federal investment for transit and multimodal projects in the Denver region. - Provide dedicated sources of revenue and increased funding for bus rapid transit and rail new starts programs. - Continue to provide federal funding for the FasTracks corridors (over time this could include corridors that have had to be removed from the fiscally constrained Regional Transportation Plan).